PrefectHQ/prefect-aws/docs/ecs_guide.md

     --network-configuration "awsvpcConfiguration={subnets=[<your-subnet-ids>],securityGroups=[<your-security-group-ids>]}"
 ```

 Replace `<your-ecs-cluster>` with the name of your ECS cluster, `<path-to-task-definition-file>` with the path to the JSON file you created in Step 2, `<your-subnet-ids>` with a comma-separated list of your VPC subnet IDs, and `<your-security-group-ids>` with a comma-separated list of your VPC security group IDs.

-!!! tip "Sanity Check"
+!!! tip "Sanity check"
-    The work pool page in the Prefect UI allows you to check the health of your workers - make sure your new worker is alive!
+    The work pool page in the Prefect UI allows you to check the health of your workers - make sure your new worker is live!

-### Now pick up a flow run with our new worker!
+### Step 6: Pick up a flow run with your new worker!

 1. Write a simple test flow: